United Episcopal Church of North America: History

 From 2007 to 2011, the ACC and the UECNA explored opportunities for greater cooperation and the possibility of achieving organic unity.
 Bishop Presley Hutchens of the ACC addressed delegates to the UECNA convention of 2008 and discussed the possibility of uniting the ACC and UECNA.
 Although well received at the time, there was a feeling among many of the delegates that the proposal was being rushed, and that no proper consideration was being given to the theological, constitutional and canonical issues thrown up by the move.
 Moves towards unity with the Anglican Catholic Church were referred for further discussion and subsequently stalled.

 At the 2008 General Convention, the delegates elected three suffragan bishops with the intention that they would serve the UECNA and also assist the ACC and APCK when requested.
 Two of them subsequently departed the UECNA for the Reformed Episcopal Church, leaving Peter D. Robinson as the sole suffragan bishop in UECNA until his appointment as Bishop of the Missionary District of the West in November, 2009.
 Robinson was named as Archbishop Coadjutor by the National Council in April 2010 to succeed Stephen C. Reber upon his retirement on September 6, 2010.
 He was elected as Presiding Bishop by the 10th General Convention, held in Heber Springs, AR, on May 12, 2011.
-Under Robinson's leadership, the UECNA has positioned itself emphasizing its claimed continuity with the old Protestant Episcopal Church and the English Reformation.
+Under Robinson's leadership, the UECNA has positioned itself emphasizing its continuity with the old Protestant Episcopal Church and the English Reformation.

-UECNA had an intercommunion agreement with the Diocese of the Great Lakes prior the Diocese's full incorporation on July 19, 2014.
-Bishop David Hustwick joined the UECNA as its diocese for the Great Lakes states and eastern Canada.
+The UECNA had an intercommunion agreement with the Diocese of the Great Lakes prior the Diocese's full incorporation on July 19, 2014.
+Bishop David Hustwick led this previously independent diocese into the UECNA, becoming its diocese for the Great Lakes states and eastern Canada.
 In January, 2015, a petition was received from Bishop George Conner of the Anglican Episcopal Church at the behest of that jurisdiction's standing committee asking for admission as a non-geographical diocese of the UECNA.
 This was granted on February 11, 2015.

-As of August 1, 2025, the ACC has ended intercommunion with the UECNA due to doctrinal differences around the Affirmation of St. Louis and the Anglican Formularies.
+Between 2018 and 2024, the UECNA Eastern Missionary Diocese worked with a group of former Evangelical and Reformed Church congregations that had embraced Episcopal polity with a view to incorporating them into the United Episcopal Church.
+This was ultimately unsuccessful due to a lack of support by the House of Bishops.
+In September 2024, Bishop Robinson, assisted by Bishop Robert Biermann, consecrated the Rev. Aaron Long as Bishop and President of the Evangelical and Reformed Synod, resulting in a disavowal from within the UECNA House of Bishops.
+In the aftermath of this disagreement, the United Episcopal Church has refocused on its Classical Anglican identity, exacerbating tension with the Anglican Catholic Church which, as of August 1, 2025, ended intercommunion with the UECNA due to differences surrounding the interpretation of the Anglican Formularies and the Affirmation of St Louis.